- ALSC Special Collections in Children's Literature Wikiography

 The Gordon W. Prange Children’s Book Collection at the University of Maryland consists of 8,000 picture books, story books, and comic books produced in Japan from 1945-1949.
 These unique books document life in postwar Japan and are a rich source of cultural and social history.
 Currently 200 books have been digitized and more will be added to the online digital collection.
 Only cover images and basic bibliographic information is available in both English and Japanese.

-Titles in this table below are located in either the Social Sciences, Health, and Education Library (SSHEL), the Rare Book and Manuscript Library (RBX), the Main Stacks (MS), and the Oak Street Facility (Oak Street).
-Locations are noted beneath the call number.
-This list is not comprehensive; additional titles can be located through the Library's online catalog.
+Titles in this table below are located in either the Social Sciences, Health, and Education Library (SSHEL), the Rare Book and Manuscript Library (RBX), the Main Stacks (MS), and/or the Oak Street Facility (Oak Street).
+Search for the title of the book in the Online Library Catalog to find the location of an item.
+This list is not comprehensive; additional titles can be located through the Online Library Catalog.
 Addresses and more information about each collection can be found in the individual catalogs.

 Bethnal Green Museum of Childhood.
 Kate Greenaway.
 London.
 1990.